About the Authors

 Scott R. Singer

 Scott Singer advises companies how they can better adapt to change, embrace technological advances, put the best strategies in place to create sustainable growth and reduce disruption risk—essentially, teaching them how to hit curveballs and knock them out of the park.

-Scott has worked on more than $110 billion of strategic and financial advisory engagements.
-His large cap clients include 21st Century Fox, AMC Networks, Cablevision, CBS, Charter, Comcast, Discovery, Disney, Hearst, Liberty Media, MSG, NBCUniversal, News Corp, Time Inc., Time Warner, Viacom and WPP.
+As an investment banker, Scott advised clients on M&A and capital raising transactions with an aggregate value of more than $110 billion for such clients as 21st Century Fox, AMC Networks, Cablevision, CBS, Charter, Comcast, Discovery, Disney, Hearst, Liberty Media, MSG, NBCUniversal, News Corp, Publicis, Time Warner, Viacom and WPP.

-He has appeared numerous times on CNBC and FOX Business, been interviewed throughout the country on iHeartMedia, Cumulus and CBS radio stations and has acted as a subject matter expert or contributing journalist for The Wall Street Journal, Bloomberg Businessweek, Crain’s, Fast Company, Forbes and Reuters in addition to many other media and technology industry publications.
+Scott has appeared numerous times on CNBC and FOX Business, been interviewed on iHeartMedia, Cumulus and CBS radio stations and has acted as a subject matter expert or contributing journalist for The Wall Street Journal, Bloomberg Businessweek, Crain’s, Fast Company, Forbes and Reuters in addition to many other media and technology industry publications.
 Scott is also a regular on the conference speaking circuit.

 He has further served on or chaired boards at The Paley Center for Media, The Dalton School, IESE Business School and Bucknell University, Scott’s alma mater.
 He has also guest lectured at NYU’s Stern School of Business (where he earned his MBA) and Columbia Business School.